mapbox/vector-tile-spec/1.0.2-draft/README.md

 Geometries SHOULD be clipped, reprojected into spherical mercator, converted to screen coordinates, and MUST be [delta](http://en.wikipedia.org/wiki/Delta_encoding) and [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#types) encoded.

+Geometries SHOULD be a geometric objects that has no anomalous geometric points, such as self intersection or self tangency.

 ### 3.2.
 Feature Attributes

 Feature attributes are encoded as key:value pairs which are dictionary encoded at the layer level for compact storage of any repeated keys or values.
 Values use [variant](https://developers.google.com/protocol-buffers/docs/encoding#varints) type encoding supporting both unicode strings, boolean values, and various integer and floating point types.